NyanSequitur/M1-Project/README.md

 - ICAO24 codes are *supposed* to be unique according to the International Civil Aviation Organization, but this is not verified in the code.

 VIDEO:
-(Unfortunately I hit my daily rate limit during development, and it is Sunday, so I don't have time to wait for the rollover.
+(Unfortunately I hit the daily rate limit during development.
 As a result, the program will be pulling off the backup.json file as opposed to live updates.) https://youtu.be/3P8STiwjq9M